-Cilantro is a member of the Apiaceae botanical family, which includes other fragrant flowering plants such as celery, cumin, carrots, and parsley.
-An annual plant, cilantro has a bold, citrusy taste and is used as an herb.
-The dried seeds of the same plant, called coriander, are used as a spice and possess a very different flavor.
+Cilantro is a member of the Apiaceae family, including celery, cumin, carrots, and parsley.
+An annual, cilantro has a bold, citrusy taste and is used as an herb.
+The dried seeds of the same plant, coriander, are used as a spice and possess a distinctively different flavor.

-While produced in nearly every country across the globe, the herb’s most significant growing regions are located in California and Mexico.
-The latter is the world’s top exporter; in the United States, California is the number one producer, followed distantly by Arizona, Oregon, and Washington.
+While produced in nearly every country across the globe, the herb’s most significant growing regions are the United States and Mexico.
+The latter is the world’s top exporter; in the United States, California is the top producer followed distantly by Arizona, Oregon, and Washington.

 There are numerous varieties of cilantro including Leisure, Slo Bolt, Caribe, California Long Standing, Jantar, Santos, Terra, Costa Rica, Lemon, Delfino, and Moroccan.
-Most varieties are grown during spring, summer, and fall, but the popular Santos can also be grown in winter months.
-Jantar and Santos are both known as “bolt-resistant” varieties, which help keep the herb from flowering due to overly warm temperatures.
+Jantar and Santos are “bolt-resistant” varieties, which keep plants from flowering due to overly warm temperatures.